L-X-T/rsg-advanced/labs/09_router.md

 Activate these options and make sure that the route is then placed in the hash fragment and that the router outputs information about the routing to the console.

-Afterwards disable the hash fragment again for the upcoming exercises: `useHash: false`
+Afterward disable the hash fragment again for the upcoming exercises: `useHash: false`

-## Parametrizable Routes
+## Parameterizable Routes

 In this exercise you will create a new component `FlightEditComponent` in the `FlightBookingModule`: